qchen3301/Notes-On-Java/README.md

 ---
 ## Boilerplate Purpose

 This repo and its files will host my self-study on Java, to be used later as reference material, or a quick 'how-to' guide for working with IDEs such as Eclipse or IntelliJ, while doubling as good practice to keep my understanding of Git commands up to date.
 I will be primarily referencing the textbook 'Starting Out With Java' (6th Ed) by Tony Gaddis.
 Any additional reference material (blogposts, how-to guides) will be documented in the Acknowledgements/References subheader.
+This repo is not meant to be comprehensive overview on Java or computer programming, either conceptually or practically.

 ---
 ## Hardware